Install an ownCloud server

 Configure database

-Choose a really strong password instead of P@ssw0rd
+Choose a strong password for role owncloud

+.
 You can generate a strong password (here 40 characters but you can increase its size) with the following statement.

 Note: /dev/urandom